 If you notice an unexplained spike in your monthly utility bill, then it could be an indication that your air conditioner is no longer running efficiently.
 In fact, the unit may be working harder than usual in order to maintain the temperature you’ve set for your home.
 The harder it works, the more energy it needs, and subsequently, the higher your utility bill.

-Does your AC unit use R-22 Freon?
+What does it matter if your AC unit uses R-22 Freon?

 This might seem like an odd and extremely specific question, however, it is an important one.
 Many older air conditioners use R-22 Freon; however, in 2020, the production and import of R-22 was banned because it negatively impacts the environment.
 As a result of the EPA passing this regulation, only recycled (and expensive!)
 R-22 is available for service.
 Now, if your unit does operate with R-22 Freon, you can continue using it, but it may be beneficial to begin budgeting for a replacement in case of a malfunction.